Chris Schlenker: National Hockey League

 Prior to the 2016-17 season, Schlenker was hired by the NHL on a minor-league contract.
 He worked his first regular-season game on 24 October 2016, in a game between the Philadelphia Flyers and Montreal Canadiens.
 (Note: The game notes show three referees: Schlenker, Dave Jackson, and Brad Meier.
 Schlenker would work this game with Meier.)

 Schlenker was promoted to the full-time officiating roster before the start of the 2018-19 NHL season, after working 59 games in parts of two seasons.
 His first game as a full-time NHL official came on 3 October 2019, when the Anaheim Ducks faced off against the San Jose Sharks.

 Personal life

 Upon retiring from his playing career, Schlenker joined the Medicine Hat Police Service.
 He stayed onboard for ten years, leaving when he joined the NHL.

-His son, Marek, is a goaltender currently playing with the Portland Winterhawks.
-He was selected by Portland in the eighth round of the 2021 WHL Bantam Draft.
+His son, Marek, is a goaltender currently playing with the Regina Pats.
+He was selected by the Portland Winterhawks in the eighth round of the 2021 WHL Bantam Draft.